We are taking action and making improvements as a result of what parents said to us. This page was last updated in July 2025.

 Induction of Labour

 The Maternity Voices Partnership gets a lot of comments about induction of labour.
-This should be expected as just under 30% women and birthing people are induced in NHS Lothian.
+This should be expected around 30% women and birthing people are induced in NHS Lothian.
 The induction rate in NHS Lothian is lower than the average rate for Scotland which is 35%.

-The comments we receive are about the delays experienced when coming in to have the induction process started and, at a later stage, to get transferred to the Labour Ward.
-We also hear comments about not being given enough information about how inductions can make labour more painful and how the whole process can take a few days.
+The comments we receive are about the delays experienced when coming in to have the induction process started and waiting to get transferred to the Labour Ward.
+Pain management is another issue.

 The MVP is working with NHS Lothian maternity services to address the delays issues: we are supporting NHS Lothian plan to create a specialist team of midwives who would do all the inductions.
-There would also be an induction clinic where information would be given about the choices for induction methods and any questions answered.
+We recommended an induction clinic where information would be given about the choices for induction methods and any questions answered.
+An induction coordinator is now in post and we are hoping this will start making a difference.

 The MVP reviewed the information available to women and created a new section about Induction of Labour on this website.
 This was developed in collaboration the MVP lay members.